VajrashreeK/Autonomous-AI-Agent/README.md

 ---

 ## Output
-- Saved files like `ai_headlines.txt` or `smartphone_summary.txt` will appear in the project folder.
+- Saved files like `ai_headlines.txt` or `smartphone_summary.txt` will appear in the project folder name of the file depends on the type of instructions given.

 ---